 If you have a picky eater and want your kids to eat healthy greens, these banana spinach pancakes are an easy way to sneak baby spinach into their diet.
 You may need more greens in your diet too.

 Disclaimer: This site contains affiliate links.
 As an amazon associate, I earn from qualifying purchases.

-I made these spinach oatmeal pancakes for my toddler, who has become a pickier eater and no longer eats as many vegetables or previous meals with vegetables as she used to.
+I made these spinach oat banana pancakes for my toddler, who has become a pickier eater and no longer eats as many vegetables or previous meals with vegetables as she used to.
 As a result, I am finding creative ways to sneak more greens into her diet.

-Thankfully I can say my toddler loved the banana spinach pancakes, especially when served with plain yogurt and maple syrup which she loves!
+Thankfully I can say my toddler loves the banana spinach pancakes, especially when served with plain yogurt and maple syrup which she loves!